-APA Title Page: For anyone who does not deal with APA writing on a regular basis, the whole thing can seem quite confusing – needlessly so at times.
-If you are not used to writing in such a manner, though, it can become quite a daunting way to manage your writing.
+APA Title Page: For anyone who does not deal with APA writing style on a regular basis, the whole thing can seem quite confusing.
+If you are not used to writing in such a manner, though, it can become quite a daunting task to manage your writing.
 In a bid to help you get through the writing a bit easier, we want to focus on a very important part of writing: APA title pages.
+(Also learn about Chicago and MLA title page)

 In APA formatting, you more or less always need to get some kind of title page in there.
 Title pages are an essential part of introducing your work, who you are, what you do, what your paper involves, and the university/learning institution that you are part of.
 Basically, every APA title page must have some of the following factors included: